 While they are literally selling the roof above their heads to cover their deficits and retirng one-sixth of the entire university's offerings, Vice-Chancellor Pierre Venter and Veterinary School Dean Jon Huxley have found the budget to hire a top-tier legal hit squad to extensively "profile" a single client in a desperate attempt to buy silence.

 They chose to spend their dwindling "rescue" funds on intimidation instead of integrity.
-They're burning the furniture to hide the truth.

 Other News, Reviews & Commentary